Nico-becode/cookie-clicker-team/README.md

 ## Objectives

 The game has to diplay:
-* A points' counter
+* A point counter.
-* A multiplier button with a price tag which increase with its use
+* A multiplier button with a price tag that increases.
-* An autoclicker button
+* An autoclicker button.
-* A bonus button which grant a boost of 200% during 30 seconds.
+* A bonus button which grants a boost of 1000% during 30 seconds.
 The countdown must be shown inside the button.
-* Buttons schouldn't be clickable if player has not enough credit
+* Buttons shouldn't be clickable if the player doesn't have enough credit.

 * Bonus: We made the game responsive